 I asked my neighbor for the recipe,and she kept saying she’d get it to me.
 But, sadly, she never did.
 Then we moved away and on occasion, I would think about that jelly with a nostalgic longing for it.
 I did find a similar jelly made by Stonewall Kitchen.
 It’s really delicious, at about $8.00 per jar.
 Still, I always wanted to make my own.

 In recent years, I’ve searched high and low, for recipes for red pepper jelly.
 There are lots of them, and most of them use green bell peppers and lots of jalapeño peppers.
 I even saw some recipes that uses habanero peppers.
 Nope, that’s not what I was looking for.
-I’m a whimp when it comes to really spicy foods, and I didn’t want the taste of the jalapeños to overwhelm the sweetness of the red bell peppers.
+I’m a wimp when it comes to really spicy foods, and I didn’t want the taste of the jalapeños to overwhelm the sweetness of the red bell peppers.

-preserving method.
-Also included are over 500 recipes for canning,
+information about equipment and step-by-step instructions for each preserving method.
+Also included are over 500 recipes for canning, pickling, dehydrating, freezing food, and much more!

 I seriously debated whether or not I wanted to use jalapeños.
 Would it be too hot?
 Would it detract from the red bell peppers?
 What to do?!
 I had also seen variations using hot sauce or red pepper flakes.
 In the end, I reduced the recipe from 2-3 jalapeños to one.
 I used my food processor to pulse the peppers finely.
 Then, I pressed the peppers through a fine sieve colander, to remove the excess water.